webpack/webpack-dev-server/examples/compression/false/README.md

 Website gzip compression makes it possible to reduce the file size of a file to roughly 30% of its original size before the files are sent to the browser.

 It is enabled by default.
-To disable it set `compresss` option to `false`.
+To disable it set `compress` option to `false`.

 ## false